Islam-nabil/labsoft1/README.md

 # labsoft1
-ana islam we enta pola
+ana islam we evvon we hazem